 It is recommended not to initiate dosing in adult patients with an absolute neutrophil count (ANC) less than 1,000 cells/mm3.
-It is recommended not to initiate dosing in paediatric patients with an absolute neutrophil count (ANC) less than 1,200 cells/mm3.

-Table 4: Low absolute neutrophil count
+Table 3:Low absolute neutrophil count

-Low a Low absolute neutrophil count (ANC) (see section 4.4) Laboratory Value (cells/mm3) Recommendation ANC greater than 1,000 Dose should be maintained.
+Low absolute neutrophil count (ANC) (see section 4.4) Laboratory Value Recommendation (cells/mm 3) ANC greater than 1,000 Dose should be maintained.
 ANC 500-1,000 For persistent (2 sequential values in this range on routine testing) decreases in this range, dosing should be reduced or interrupted.
 For patients receiving tofacitinib 10 mg twice daily, dosing should be reduced to tofacitinib 5 mg twice daily.
-For patients receiving to facitinib 5 mg twice daily, dosing should be interrupted.
+For patients receiving tofacitinib 5 mg twice daily, dosing should be interrupted.
 When ANC is greater than 1,000, treatment should be resumed as clinically appropriate.
 ANC less than 500 If laboratory value confirmed by repeat testing within 7 days, dosing should be discontinued.

 It is recommended not to initiate dosing in adult patients with haemoglobin less than 9 g/dL.
-It is recommended not to initiate dosing in paediatric patients with haemoglobin less than 10 g/dL.